 - Is WriteShop a good fit for a reluctant writer?

 - My junior higher already writes well.
 Can she start with WriteShop II?

 - My high schooler can write 5-paragraph essays.
 Does he need WriteShop II?

-- My younger child is fairly advanced.
-Can I use WriteShop I with a 4th or 5th grader?
+- Can I use WriteShop I with an advanced 4th or 5th grader?

 - Do I really need the Teacher’s Manual?
-Can’t I get by with just the student workbook?
+Can’t I get by with just the student book?

 - Do we need the Copying and Dictation Exercises for WriteShop I?

 - Do we need a separate grammar program?

 Where Do We Start?